3v401/HackTheBox/Headless/README.md

 ##### 1. Setting up the server

-The purpose of this step is to set up a server to receive the stolen cookie.
+The purpose of this step is to set up a server (let's call it server1) to receive the stolen cookie.
 Use a basic HTTP server on port 8001 that will log incoming requests.
 The server listens for incoming HTTP requests.
 In this attack, it will receive requests containing the victim's cookies.
 Type in a new CLI:

 ```
 python3 -m http.server 8001